Posted by Amy Carbone on Apr 10, 2025 11:20:49 AM

-One of the most common questions surrounding opening a dental practice is: how much does this process cost?
+One of the most common questions surrounding opening a practice is: how much does it cost to start a dental practice?

 Starting a practice requires capital, recurring revenue, employee salaries, a significant amount of time, and more — altogether, it can feel overwhelming.
 However, by calculating a general price range ahead of time, you can make the best decisions for your career.